A monopole invariant for families of contact structures: Construction of the families contact invariant

 There are restriction maps onto the blown-up configuration space of the slice $0 \times Y$

-That the restriction maps are indeed well-defined follows by a unique continuation principle for the Seiberg-Witten equations [\cite{KM}, Proposition 10.8.1].
-We will see in \S \ref{transversality} that the sum of the derivatives of the restriction maps along the spinor and connection direction is a Fredholm map and we will establish a transversality result: \begin{prop} The restriction maps $R_{+}$ and $\mathfrak{R}_{-}$ are transverse.
-Thus, the fibre product $\mathrm{Fib}(R_{+} , \mathfrak{R}_{+} )$ is a $C^{l-k-2}$ Banach manifold together with a Fredholm map \end{prop}
+That the restriction maps are indeed well-defined follows by a unique continuation principle for the Seiberg--Witten equations (Proposition 10.8.1 \cite{KM}).
+We will see in \S \ref{transversality} that the sum of the derivatives of the restriction maps along the spinor and connection direction is a Fredholm map and we will establish a transversality result: \begin{Proposition} The restriction maps $R_{+}$ and $\mathfrak{R}_{-}$ are transverse.
+Thus, the fibre product $\mathrm{Fib}(R_{+} , \mathfrak{R}_{+} )$ is a $C^{l-k-2}$ Banach manifold together with a Fredholm map \end{Proposition}